 Osteoporosis is a condition that affects millions of people worldwide.
-Usually, it can be treated with medication, exercise, and a good diet but, unfortunately, sometimes the bones break because of this disorder and surgery is required for a complete recovery.
+Usually, it can be treated with medication, exercise, and a good diet but, unfortunately, sometimes the bones break because of this disorder, and surgery is required for a complete recovery.

 Osteoporosis is the condition in which the patient’s bones become fragile and porous, just like a sponge.
 This leads to the bones weakening and fracturing frequently.
-Most of these fractures are damaging enough to warrant a surgery to completely fix the bones.
-The most vulnerable places are the hips, the spine and the wrists.
+Most of these fractures are damaging enough to warrant surgery to completely fix the bones.
+The most vulnerable places are the hips, the spine, and the wrists.
 These are the bones that break most often when a patient suffers from this disorder.
 With enough care attention, the effects of osteoporosis can be countered by a healthy lifestyle and some medication.

 Osteoporosis surgeries are different types of procedures in which broken bones suffering from this condition are fixed.

 In many cases, the femur may be disconnected from the femoral body.
-This can be fixed by using a metal screw to stabilize the bone or to use prosthesis attached to the femur and the pelvic bone socket.
+This can be fixed by using a metal screw to stabilize the bone or to use a prosthesis attached to the femur and the pelvic bone socket.

 Spinal fractures are very common in people suffering from osteoporosis.
 Because the bones become weaker, the vertebrae can move from their original position.
 To hold them into place, the surgeon uses a minimally invasive procedure in which bone cement is injected into the weakened bone to repair the spinal compression fracture.